Frojd/django-react-templatetags/README.md

 <div id="Component_405190d92bbc4d00b9e3376522982728" class="yourclassname"></div>
 ```

+### Can I skip SSR on a certain request?

+Yup, just pass the header `HTTP_X_DISABLE_SSR` in your request and SSR will be skipped in that response.

 ### I want to pass the component name as a variable, is that possible?

 Yes!
 Just remove the string declaration and reference a variable in your `{% react_render ... %}`, the same way you do with `props`.